acsauk/react_api/README.md

 ### Filter transaction dates

-By entering a specific datrange in the date input fields you can filter down the transactions shown in the right panel.
+By entering a specific date range in the date input fields you can filter down the transactions shown in the right panel.

 ### Security Questions